 The fallacy is the idea that you can predict disaster risk by looking at the bumps and wiggles in current results. […] To see the disaster coming, you had to have looked beyond the data about flight bumpiness— beyond the professionalism of the staff—and really think, “Does it make any sense to have people riding in a gondola, strapped to a giant sack of flammable hydrogen gas?” […] What happened to the Hindenburg that night was not a surprisingly large bump.
 It was a design flaw.

-The recent financial meltdown is nearly as spectacular as the Hindenburg disaster.
+The so-called global financial crisis was nearly as spectacular as the Hindenburg disaster.
 The outcome couldn’t have been predicted by looking at balance sheets, by tracking the consumer price index (CPI), or any individual measure.
 The problem was a design flaw.
 We were putting money into a variety of credit and asset structures that were nearly impossible for anyone to explain and that the rating agencies didn’t really understand.
 In essence, we had the entire economy riding in a gondola, strapped to a giant sack of flammable hydrogen gas.